Why Do Some Retaining Walls Experience Soil Erosion Issues?

 2. Improper backfill: The type and compaction of soil used as backfill significantly impact retaining wall stability.
 Backfill material should be well-drained, free from excessive clay or organic matter, and properly compacted to provide adequate support.
 Using inappropriate backfill can lead to soil movement and erosion, compromising the wall’s structure.

-3. Vegetation growth: While plants can enhance the aesthetics of retaining walls, their roots can exert pressure on the wall, especially when they grow excessively or penetrate deep into the backfill.
+3. Vegetation: While plants can enhance the aesthetics of retaining walls, their roots can exert pressure on the wall, especially when they grow excessively or penetrate deep into the backfill.
 This root pressure can destabilise the soil and increase the risk of erosion.

 4. Freeze-thaw cycles: In regions with fluctuating temperatures, freeze-thaw cycles can have a detrimental impact on retaining walls.
 As the soil freezes and expands, it can stress the wall, causing cracks and weakening its structural integrity.